CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 #### SYS.1.3.A3 Automatic integration of removable drives

 Removable drives such.
-B. USB sticks or CDs / DVDs MUST NOT be included automatically.
+B. USB sticks or CDs / DVDs MAY NOT be included automatically.

 #### SYS.1.3.A4 Protection of applications